 TARE.
-A push of this key adds the current display value to the tare memory and brings the display to zero.
+Pressing this key adds the current display value to the tare memory and brings the display to zero.
 The "TARE" LED indicates that a tare value different from zero is contained in the tare memory.

-[28.1] Tare operation
+[30.1] Tare operation

-To reset the tare memory press and hold down the "RESET" key, then press the "TARE" key.
+RESET TARE.
+Press and hold down the "RESET" key, then press the "TARE" key.
 Release first "TARE" then "RESET".
 To take a tare or reset it back to zero, be sure these functions are enabled by software (see Fig. 22.2, TARE menu, UnLoCK option).

-[28.2] Tare reset
+[30.2] Tare reset